nystudio107/generator-craftplugin/README.md

  ◉ Services
  ◉ TwigExtensions
  ◉ Variables
+?
+Name of your ElementType: Satu
+?
+Name of your FieldType: Dua
+?
+Name of your Model: Tiga
+?
+Name of your Record: Empat
 [ Configuring ]
 { pluginName: 'My Cool new thing!',
   pluginDescription: 'This is a generic Craft CMS plugin',